danrot/master-thesis/02_state-of-the-art.md

 This chapter will describe a few versioning implementations in different kind of software systems.
-The most important implementation is Jackrabbit, since there already is a transport layer for Jackalope and it is an implementation of the JCR specification, which the solution provided by this theses must also fulfill.
+The most important implementation is Jackrabbit, since there already is a transport layer for Jackalope and it is an implementation of the JCR specification, which the solution provided by this thesis must also fulfill.

 The second approach to check is the one used by some Product Lifecycle